terabyte128/frc-scout-2014/README.md

 first-scout-2013
 ================

-Web-based scouting application for FRC.

-Despite the repository name, this is actually a scouting app for the 2014 game, Aerial Assist.
+Web-based scouting application for the 2014 FRC game, Aerial Assist.

 In development as of Feb.
 14, 2014.
 Deadline is when the FRC competitions start in early 2014.